matloff/TidyverseSkeptic/README.md

    are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
-The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming*.
+The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming* (FP).
 The latter is abstract and theoretical, difficult even for CS students, so **Tidy is an unwise approach for nonprogrammer students of R.**

 2.  **Another price of purity is increased complexity and abstraction**, making code more prone to error (as well as a sacrifice in performance).
-Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.

-3. Indeed, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
+3. In fact, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
 <i>cognitive overload</i>.

+4. Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.  Even Hadley says "it may take a while to wrap your head around [FP]."

-4. Thus, contrary to the claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers, **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**
+5. Thus, contrary to the claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers, **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**